spensbot/older-captivate/README.md

-# Old Captivate
+# Older Captivate

 ## Archived!

-This repo represents the work done on Captivate in the first half of 2022.
+This repo represents the work done on Captivate in 2021.

 You can find the current Captivate repo here [https://github.com/spensbot/captivate](https://github.com/spensbot/captivate)